rtcharity/resources.eahub.org/content/learn/orgs.md

 ### <a target="_blank" href="https://www.givewell.org/">GiveWell</a>
 GiveWell is a nonprofit dedicated to finding outstanding giving opportunities in the field of global health & development.
-They publish their analyses and recommend a small number of <a target="_blank" href="https://www.givewell.org/charities/top-charities">high-impact giving opportunities</a>.
+They publish their analysis and recommend a small number of <a target="_blank" href="https://www.givewell.org/charities/top-charities">high-impact giving opportunities</a>.
 GiveWell also provides <a target="_blank" href="https://www.givewell.org/research/incubation-grants">incubation grants</a> for highly-promising new charities.